stephenh/ts-app-env/README.md

-# ts-spec-config
+# ts-config-spec

 A config library for TypeScript.

-This is a small library for encapsulating access to an application's config (currently just environment variables).
+This is a small library for encapsulating access to an application's config.

+Currently just environment variables.

 ## Goals

 The main goals are:

-1. Declare all of an application's config in a single place,
+1. Declare all of an application's config in a single place.

    This helps understanding and maintaining an application's config vs. grepping for `process.env.FOO` calls spread throughout the codebase.

-2. Perform simple "all of the config values are available" check immediately on application boot.
+2. Perform a simple "all of the config values are available" sanity check immediately on application boot.

-   This prevents an application booting and then ~seconds/minutes later blowing up because a `process.env.IMPORTANT_SETTING` is not available.
+   This prevents an application booting and then ~seconds/minutes later blowing up because a `process.env.VERY_IMPORTANT_SETTING` is not available.

+## Non-Goals

+* Loading config from disk.

+  This library currently doesn't try to load YAML, JSON, TOML, etc. files from disk; it's generally assumed you're running in a Node/container environment where environmet variables are the primary means of configuration.

+  In theory the `ConfigContext` type decouples `ts-config-spec` from the actual Node/process/etc. environment, so you could provide other implementations.

+  You can also use something like `dotenv` to load files from disk into `process.env` and then use `ts-config-spec` from there.

 ## Usage